oleksandrmarkelov/stake-wars/challenge5-azure.md

 Important note: The validator needs to be installed into data disk (mounted under /datadrive).
 The OS drive is limited to 32 GB and must not be used for installation.
 Therefore: clone nearcore and init home folder into /datadrive.

-Below is the list of instructions to setup validator into /datadrive/nearval/ folder
+Below is the list of instructions to setup validator into /datadrive/nearval/ folder for nearval user
 ```
 sudo apt update && sudo apt upgrade -y
 curl -sL https://deb.nodesource.com/setup_18.x | sudo -E bash -